 Most of our walkers choose to book multi-centre walking holidays on our trails, walking on to a new overnight location every night.

 However you may prefer to stay in one or perhaps two locations only rather than moving on every day.

-- You don’t have to pack and unpack your bags every night and can keep access to your car if needed.
+- You don’t have to pack and unpack your bags every night and can keep access to your car if needed for exploring.

 - You can get to thoroughly explore the walking and attractions in a particular area.

 - Your holiday will always be cheaper as there are no daily bag transfer costs so its the most cost effective walking holiday option

 - You can vary the walking distances & options on the day, depending on the weather, your energy and other things you might want to do